msalvatore22/Adulting/README.md

 # Adulting
-* This is a blogging website with the focus on helping people become better adults.
+* Adulting is a blogging website with the focus on helping people become better adults.
 Users are able to share their adulting sotries with everyone and receive feedback in comments and likes.

 ## Tools Used:
 * CSS